|

 - PERDITA:

-Shakespeare creation derived from Latin perditus, meaning
+English name created by Shakespeare, derived from the Latin word perditus, meaning

 "lost."